Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 Your passwords are the gateway to your identity, and you must protect them at all costs.
 Storing your passwords on iPhone Notes can be compared to cutting a cake with a fork.
 Although it can work, it’d be much more effective to use a knife.

-As I mentioned earlier, there are password storage platforms dedicated to storing and protecting sensitive information.
+There are password storage platforms dedicated to storing and protecting sensitive information.
 Not only do these digital storage platforms offer more protection for your passwords, but they also provide peace of mind since you know your passwords are completely safe.
 Choose a digital storage platform like Trustworthy that is readily available, easy to use, and just as convenient as iPhone Notes.
 Trustworthy is the leading Family Operating System designed to protect, optimize, and organize all of your important information.

 You shouldn’t even store passwords for less sensitive information like social media and Netflix accounts on iPhone Notes.
 Since you likely use the same passwords across all of your accounts, one account breach can lead to many more.

 Trustworthy is SOC-2 Type 2 and SOC-3 certified and HIPAA compliant.
 It provides bank-level AES 256-bit encryption, allowing members to safely and securely store their most important documents.
+Trustworthy takes security to the next level with additional advanced security features like multi-factor authentication, biometric authentication, physical security keys and tokenization.

 3 Tips on Storing Passwords on iPhone Notes